TheLaueLab/DHPSFU_Fiji_Plugin/README.md

 To install the plugins using Fiji (an ImageJ distribution) just follow the instructions [How_to_follow_a_3rd_party_update_site](http://fiji.sc/How_to_follow_a_3rd_party_update_site) and add the DHPSFU update site.
 All the plugins will appear under the 'Plugins > DHPSFU' menu.
+For detailed instruction, refer to the 'User Guide for DHPSFU.pdf'.

 Example
 ------------

 We have provided an example calibration stack and an experimental image stack, along with complete instructions for the analysis procedure.
-Please refer to the 'Example' folder for detailed guidance.
+Please refer to the 'Example' folder for the data and the 'User Guide for DHPSFU.pdf' for instructions.

 Documentation
 -------------